 When printing something on the packaging, thousands of little dots are used to create the colors.
 These individual tiny color dots blend together when looked at from far away so that they appear as one solid color.

-With these four base colors (CMYK), almost any other possible hue can be obtained by mixing them in various amounts or adding black ink for darkening.
+With these four base spot color vs cmyk, almost any other possible hue can be obtained by mixing them in various amounts or adding black ink for darkening.

-The CMYK color printing is generally the most common in the industry, but there are also other options.
+The Spot Color vs CMYK printing is generally the most common in the industry, but there are also other options.
 The SEVEN process adds orange, green, and violet to create more accurate colors for printing purposes.
 However, printing with seven colors is more expensive and not frequently used for packaging.

 What is Spot Color Screen Printing?